 West Virginia’s utilities are regulated by the Public Service Commission.
 To search for Utilities regulated by the West Virginia Public Service Commission, browse the PSC Utility Database: www.psc.state.wv.us/utilities/default.htm

 West Virginia electricity price differences from U.S. Average.
-West Virginia’s average retail price of electricity as of February 2016 is 8.98 cents per kilowatt-hour.
+West Virginia’s average retail price of electricity as of May 2021 is 8.94 cents per kilowatt-hour.

 The West Virginia Public Service Commission may establish special rates that in its judgment are necessary or appropriate for the continued, new or expanded operation of energy-intensive industrial consumers.
 In order to qualify for a special rate, an industrial facility, plant or enterprise shall enter into negotiations with the utility, having a contract demand of at least fifty thousand kilowatts of electric power at its West Virginia facilities under normal operating conditions; create or retain at least twenty-five full time jobs in the state; have invested not less than $500,000 in fixed assets in the state; and provide reasonable evidence that without the special rate, the operation is threatened or not economically viable.

 Industrial natural gas prices in West Virginia averaged $3.73 per thousand cubic feet in 2021, or about a 38.4% difference than the average rate of $5.50 per thousand cubic feet in the U.S. overall.

 Residential natural gas prices in West Virginia averaged $12.32 per thousand cubic feet in 2020, which was approximately a 2.5% difference than the national average rate of $12.63 per thousand cubic feet.